Mardi Gras Crock Pot Rotisserie Chicken

 - Season under the skin.
 Season under the skin.
 This is where a lot of flavor comes from.

 - Don’t overcook it.
 Use a meat thermometer—once the thickest part of the thigh reaches 165°F (74°C), it’s done.
+Mine is usually perfect at 5 hours on low.

 - Let it rest.
 After cooking, let the chicken rest for 10–15 minutes before carving.
 This keeps it juicy and allows the flavors to settle.